Direct grant grammar school: Origins

 Secondary schools controlled by voluntary bodies could receive a grant from either the Board of Education or their local authority, or both.
 In return they were required to meet the Board's regulations, and were subject to the same system of inspections as state-funded schools.

-Under the Education (Administrative Provisions) Act 1907, secondary schools in receipt of grant were required to admit a specified proportion of their intake, usually 25%, free of charge from state elementary schools.
+Under the Free Place Regulations of 1907, secondary schools in receipt of grant were required to admit a specified proportion of their intake, usually 25%, free of charge from state elementary schools.

 Suitable pupils were selected using a scholarship examination.

 Circular 1381, a directive issued by the Board of Education in 1926, required that schools choose a single source of grant: they could receive a "direct grant" from central government, or be "grant-aided" by their local authority.

 By 1932 there were 240 secondary schools receiving a direct grant, compared with 1138 aided by local authorities.

 Although this division was intended purely as an administrative convenience, local authorities gradually gained more influence over the schools they aided, in part because of the schools' weak financial position during the Great Depression.

 The Depression and the falling birth rate in the pre-war years had also weakened independent schools and schools receiving the direct grant.

 At the same time, the state-funded sector had grown to the point where universal secondary education seemed achievable, and changes in society had made the idea more popular.

 Proposals were made for a reorganisation of the maintained sector, including a new accommodation with the voluntary schools.

 In response, the Headmasters' Conference persuaded the President of the Board of Education, R.A.
 Butler, to establish a commission under Lord Fleming in July 1942 "to consider means whereby the association between the Public Schools ... and the general education system of the country could be developed and extended".